MrGhostCar/tracker/README.md

 ```
 npm run start
 ```
+Once the map is displayed, each vehicle-marker can be clicked, to show it's ID.

 ### Python script launch - in python script folder (same as in homework pdf):
 Install: